OctopusDeploy/docs/docs/administration/security/outbound-requests.md

 The octopus.com site is hosted on Microsoft Azure, so you will see traffic going to Azure services.
 :::

-In addition, if you also check the box "Help improve Octopus by sending usage statistics", we'll send some specific aggregate criteria along with the request.
+In addition, when the "Include statistics" option is enabled, we'll send some specific aggregate criteria along with the request.
 This has evolved a bit over time, so it depends on the version you are running:

 | Metrics       | Since   |
 | ------------- | ------- |